signifyd/php/README.md

     $caseResponse = $caseApi->getCase($caseId);
     ....
 ```
-???This sends the request to our API Endpoint to get a case.
-As a parameter for this method you need to send a case id, an optional parameter is the entry.???
+This sends the request to the API endpoint to get the fraud decision of the case.
+As a parameter for this method you need to send a case id, an optional parameter is the entry.

 This method with return a `CaseResponse` which will have all the properties populated.
 In case of error the `CaseResponse` will have the property `isError` set to `true` and the property `errorMessage` will have the received error message.
 Error message can be empty if the request can not be made, but in this case the signifyd_connect.log will have the error logged.

 ##### addFulfillment($fulfillments);
-This sends the request to our API Endpoint to add fulfillments for order.
-One way is to send an array with all the data required to the addFulfillment method.
+This sends the request to the API endpoint to add fulfillments for order.
+You can send an array with all the data required to the addFulfillment method.

 For more info about the data that can be added please check the `Fulfillment` model.
 ```php